Short, concise, and crisp. That is an epitaph.

 An epigraph is a short standalone quote, line, or paragraph that appears at the beginning of a book, paper, or chapter.
 If the same phrase appears in a book and on a tombstone, the former would be an epigraph, and the latter would be an epitaph.

 The definition of an inscription is a record that is cut, impressed, painted, printed, or written on stone, brick, metal, or other hard surface.
 A brief, usually informal dedication; usually a monument, book, or work of art.
-Inscriptions can be done for all sorts of things, but an epitaph is only done for someone (or something) that has passed.
+Inscriptions can be done for all sorts of things (such as a headstone), but an epitaph is only done for someone (or something) that has passed.

 How To Write an Epitaph